Nucleic Acid Therapeutics: Existing and Emerging Approaches for Managing and Treating Diseases

 Are you ready to elevate your educational journey and maximize the investment in your future?

-You can bundle up to five HMX fundamental or advanced courses.
+You can bundle up to five courses.
 Bundle discounts apply to all courses selected.
-All courses in a bundle must be completed during the following two enrollment periods.
+A bundle can consist of courses in the same upcoming enrollment period or the following enrollment period.

 Two-course bundle: 25% discount